minikin/zephyrite/README.md

 Zephyrite is a modern key-value database designed for speed, reliability, and scalability.
 It combines the performance of in-memory operations with the durability of persistent storage.

+> Please note: This project is currently in active development and may undergo significant changes.
+> The API and features are subject to change as we refine the design and implementation.
+> Contributions are welcome!

 - [Zephyrite](#zephyrite)
   - [✨ Current Features](#-current-features)
   - [🚀 Quick Start](#-quick-start)